-The refrigerator.
+The refrigerator!
 Your fridge is the trifecta—it’s cool, dark and dry!
+Just be sure your film remains in its original packaging.
 “But PV,” you say, “I shoot A LOT of film, and storing food in my fridge takes priority.”
 We get it—we like food, too!
-Consider buying a wine fridge for film storage—they’re small, multipurpose 🎞🍷 and can be found on Amazon for a cool $140.
+Consider buying a wine fridge for film storage—they’re small, multipurpose and can be found on Amazon for a cool $200.

-While fridges provide easy-peasy storage, make sure to plan ahead.
+While fridges provide easy storage, make sure to plan ahead.
 Remove film from your fridge 24 hours prior to your shoot.
 This allows the film to return to room temperature prior to shooting.

-If film does not have time to return to room temperature, the film can develop condensation—much like a cold glass of water, which can create water damage and ruin your images.
+When film does not have enough time to return to room temperature, it can develop condensation—much like a glass of ice water does when left in the heat.
+This condensation can cause water damage in your film and ruin your final images.